Submissions

 Citation style

 The journal uses APA Style (7th edition) with some specific adaptations.
 For general guidance, see our Quick Guide for Authors (PDF, in Spanish).
+For full details and special cases, see the Author Instructions (PDF, in Spanish).

 Originality and publication ethics